stappersg/vBook/src/reference/vSL/stages.md

 | postq   | After queuing[^postq]      | The entire mail.                |
 | deliver | Before delivering          | The entire mail.                |

-[^preq]: Preq stage triggers after the end of receiving data from the client, just before the server answer back with a 250 code.
+[^preq]: Preq stage triggers after the end of receiving data from the client, just before the server answers back with a 250 code.

-[^postq]: Postq stage triggers after the preq stage, when the connection closes and the SMTP code was sent to the client.
+[^postq]: Postq stage triggers after the preq stage, when the connection closes and the SMTP code is sent to the client.

-Stages are declared in a `main.vsl` file like this:
+Stages are declared in a `main.vsl` file like below:

 ```js
 #{